tyc/successfulunittest/manuscript/Let_Get_Testing.md

 Performing manual test coverage measurements is impossible to get right once the software module implementation gets complicated.
 It is better if the unit test frame work measures code coverage.

-You are in luck if your unit test frame work builds its test binaries using GNU tools.
+You are in luck if your unit test frame work builds its test binaries using GNU tools, or tools that are compatible with GNU.
 By specifying your build with the `--coverage`, your software module will be linked with code coverage data, and it will be automatically measured when the software module is executed.
 This is using the `gcov` features of the GNU toolchain.
-By the way, even though clang is not part of the GNU toolchain, it is compatible with `gcov`.
+By the way, even though `clang` is not part of the GNU toolchain, it is compatible with `gcov`.

 With the command line build, it would become